Overview of Services

 Please note that I am only able to offer a rate or fee estimate after I assess your content for the level of work that is necessary to achieve your goals.

-Short documents starting at 1,000 words are welcome for proofreading and editing; minimum fees will apply.
+• Short documents starting at 1,000 words are welcome for proofreading and editing; minimum project fees will apply.

-Complimentary sample edits of 500–800 words (approximately 2–4 manuscript pages of 250 words/page) may be provided for longer content.
+• Complimentary sample edits of up to 1,000 words (2–5 manuscript pages of 250 words/page) may be provided for longer content.
 Sample edits of 1,500 words or more are available for a fee, which can be credited toward the project cost if you decide to move forward.

 “Christa proofreads almost every article in the magazine before it is published.
 Working with Christa has saved me so much time, and her sharp eyes have prevented many errors from making it to print.
 I would hate to have to muddle through the production process without her.”